 There are few things that indicate a trainer is trustworthy and qualified.
 If you see CPDT-KA or CPDT-KSA after the trainer’s name, this means the trainer has passed an assessment test that focuses on scientifically proven models of training, and also has at least 300 hours of hands-on dog training experience.
 To maintain certification, trainers must earn continuing education credits and promise to use safe and humane training methods.
 This certification is the real deal.

 Other letters might indicate the dog training program from which a trainer graduated.
 For instance, KPA CTP is used by graduates of Karen Pryor Academy, and PMCT refers to Pat Miller Certified Trainers.
 Both of these programs emphasize positive training and show that the graduate has completed coursework in training theory and hands-on training.
 If you see letters you don’t recognize, the best thing to do is google them.
 If these letters refer to a specific dog training school or program, check the program’s website to read about its philosophy.
 Since positive training is backed by extensive research and can do no harm to your dog, I strongly encourage you to prioritize programs using positive methods.

-Take caution with trainers who promote themselves using words like "dominance," "wolf," "corrections," or in some cases, "leader of the pack."
-This may indicate training methods that are outdated, based on myth, and potentially dangerous.
+Take caution with trainers who promote themselves using words like "dominance," "corrections," "discipline," or even in some cases, "pack leader."
+This may indicate training methods that are outdated, based on myth, and potentially dangerous to your dog.

 This is where things get a little messier.
 If your dog has an issue such as reactivity (aggression), fears or phobias, or separation anxiety, you should look for a professional who deals in behavior modification.
-In many cases, dog trainers (especially CPDT-KA/CPDT-KSA certified trainers) are also "behavior consultants" who are skilled in working with behavior issues.
+In many cases, dog trainers (especially certified trainers) are also "behavior consultants" who are skilled in working with behavior issues.
 Before making an appointment with a particular trainer, check their website or email them to ensure your dog's issue is within their range of services.